Festivals-App/timetablekit-ios/README.md

 ### Architecture

-The TimetableKit is not coupled with other projects from the FestivalsApp project and can be used within any other project unrelated to the FestivalsApp.
+The TimetableKit is not coupled with other projects from the FestivalsApp and can be used within any other project unrelated to it.
+To find out more about architecture and technical information see the [ARCHITECTURE](./ARCHITECTURE.md) document.

 ![Figure 1: Architecture Overview Highlighted](https://github.com/Festivals-App/festivals-documentation/blob/main/images/architecture/overview_timetable.png "Figure 1: Architecture Overview Highlighted")